Bismarck Metro Community Resource Fair has offered 500 coats and shoes for those in need

 “We want to be as present as we can in anything that has to do with low income,” said Shelly Mcfall.

-Because of the weather, it’s cold and dangerous so they provide families coats and shoes.
+Because of the weather, it’s cold and dangerous so they provide families with coats and shoes.

 Kids in need had access to over 500 brand new coats and shoes, in all sizes.